 © Jojie Alcantara 2008

 I felt like a voyeur peeping at them from my van window, as we rounded past the intertwined couple in a wide open park filled with old people doing the tai chi one chilly morning.
 The two were oblivious to everything around them, cocooned in a world all their own.
-I can only imagine the passion that is brewing, and stories formulating in my mind — he must be going somewhere far away, or she must have done something wrong and he forgave her, or she just accepted his engagement proposal.
+I can only imagine the passion brewing, stories formulating in my mind — he must be going somewhere far away, or she must have done something wrong and he forgave her, or she just accepted his engagement proposal.
 Or is this a goodbye kiss?

 Why are we so swift to judge a rush of blatant emotion?
-Why can such public display of affection be just considered normal for people who bond with love?
+Why can’t such public display of affection be just normal for people who bond with love?
 Because we are swept back in the days of our youth, once bursting with untainted hope and ideals for a lasting romance.
 We were once in their shoes.
 Sadly, we’ve outgrown our pair.

 How funny it is to leave a world of wonder and excitement behind, only to settle down in the dark corridors of adulthood where emotional insecurity beckons.
-Anxiety creeps in as you wonder where those prominent frown lines came from in the mirror.
+Anxiety creeps in as you wonder where those prominent frown lines come from in the mirror.
 They weren’t there yesterday.
 Adults have learned to close off, tone down, or resist erratic feelings soon as they recognize them.
 Raging hormones are only associated with puberty and midlife crisis.
 Any rush of passion is blamed on alcohol.
-Infatuation becomes childish, not magic.
+Infatuation becomes childish, not endearing.

 How better it is to just let go in wild abandon for a splitting moment, and own it without excuses.
 How nicer it is to come across such a physical gesture of emotion in public, and we say, “oh how sweet”, but really mean it.